top of page

 17 Days of taking in many of the delights of the west coast of Portugal including Porto, Lisbon and Faro along with the Andalucia area of Spain with Seville, Gibraltar, Cordoba, Granada, Malaga and Jaén.
 Our days will be spent taking in the lovely coastal areas of each area along with the villages, towns and cities that make up these regions.
 We will have many tastes of the areas while on food tours as well as lunch and dinner stops that include Portuguese treats like Bifanas, Pastéis de Nata, Piri-Piri Chicken, Caldo Verde, Bolinhos de Bacalhau and Leitão just to name a few.
 In Andalucia we will take part in Tapas meals several times and try local dishes like Pescaito Frito, Gazpacho, Cordoban Salmorejo, Pringá, Jamón Ibérico Alboronía and Poleá.

-While in Portugal we will visit Nasoni Tower, Sé do Porto Cathedral, Majestic Coffee, Palácio da Bolsa(Stock Exchange Palace), Aveiro, Obidos, Glória Funicular to the San Pedro Viewpoint, Mouraria Quarterm, the Fado and Alfama of Lisbon, Praça do Comércio, Sintra and Sintra National Palace, Traditional Fado House with Portuguese Music, The Algarve, Sines, Ferragudo, Arade River to Rua Infante Dom Henrique, Carvoeiro and Carvoeiro Boardwalk, Alameda Garden on a Walking Tour of Faro, Ria Formosa Natural Park, Tavira and the Muelle de las Carabelas.
+While in Portugal we will visit Nasoni Tower, Sé do Porto Cathedral, Majestic Coffee, Palácio da Bolsa(Stock Exchange Palace), Aveiro, Obidos, Glória Funicular to the San Pedro Viewpoint, Mouraria Quarterm, the Fado and Alfama of Lisbon, Praça do Comércio, Traditional Fado House with Portuguese Music, The Algarve, Ferragudo, Arade River to Rua Infante Dom Henrique, Carvoeiro and Carvoeiro Boardwalk, Alameda Garden on a Walking Tour of Faro, Ria Formosa Natural Park, Tavira and the Muelle de las Carabelas.
 We will have a week of taking in the delights of Portugal before crossing the border into the Andalucia Region of Spain where more delights await!

 Our second week will start as we cross over the border between Portugal and Spain and start our Andalucian adventure in Seville and then continue through Andalucia taking in lovely coastlines and delightful villages and cities with highlights including Royal Alcázar de Sevilla, Royal Palace Alcázar, Tastes, Tapas and Traditions of Seville Food Tour, Plaza del Cabildo Viewpoint, Jerez de la Frontera and Alcázar de Jerez, Cádiz, Gibraltar, Rock of Gibraltar by Cable Car, Los Alcornocales Natural Park, Parque Nacional Sierra de las Nieves, Ronda and the Puente Nuevo over El Tajo de Ronda, Antequera known as El Corazón de Andalucía.